-I am sure your little ones enjoy coloring and activity book for kids, but did you know all the benefits it brings.
+I am sure your little ones enjoy coloring and activity books for kids.
+But did you know all the benefits it brings?

 Nowadays in these digital times, it is hard to separate kids from all sorts of screens.
 They enjoy it as if a new toy was given to them daily.
 And to be honest, sometimes we just let go if we want five minutes of peace.

 But, is it the only, or the right solution?
-Coloring and activity books can be a perfect alternative and will occupy them and definitely bring great mental training.
+Activity and coloring pages for preschool can be a perfect alternative and will occupy them and definitely bring great mental training.

-One other interesting thing is to ask them what did they drew and what does it mean.
+One other exciting thing is to ask them what they drew and what it means.
 I will never forget when my daughter was 2.5 yo.
 She scribbled something… When I asked her if she could explain to me her drawing, she said: ´Mum, this is the whole world… And these are people… Lots of people… You know, it’s pretty crowded in the world.˝ I almost fell off my chair after those words, LOL.
-We are not aware of what is going on in those smart little heads and how many stories and wisdom are hidden in there.
+We are unaware of what is going on in those wise little heads and how many stories and wisdom are hidden there.

 Can you guess what she drew here?